Great African Expedition (Accommodated) - 58 days

 Maun - Okavango Delta - Maun.
 On day 44 we enjoy our overnight excursion in specialized safari vehicles into the Okavango Delta.
 The delta is a natural wetland spread out over more than 1.6 million hectares, home to an incredible diversity of life.
 Reaching the mokoro...

-Maun - Gobabis (Namibia).
+Maun - Omaheke Region, near Gobabis, Namibia.
 Boarding our overland truck, we travel to the Namibian border via Ghanzi, skirting the edge of the barren Kalahari Desert.
-Having crossed the border, we reach our accommodation and there is an included bush walk with the local San Bushmen, du...
+Having crossed the border, we reach our accommodation and there is an included bush walk with the l...

-Gobabis - Windhoek.
+Omaheke Region, near Gobabis - Windhoek.
 Today we arrive in Namibia's charming capital.
 Windhoek is a tiny capital by global standards, with a population of just 470,000 people.
 It has lots of German architecture, a reminder of Namibia's early colonial past.
-Our camp is located on the edg...
+Our camp ...

 Windhoek - Etosha National Park.
 The next two days will be spent exploring Namibia's iconic Etosha National Park.
 This 20,000 square kilometre reserve is dominated by a salt pan, which floods seasonally but is also home to a select few watering holes all year round.
 W...

 Etosha National Park - Spitzkoppe.
-Leaving Etosha, we head into the Damaraland region and our destination - Spitzkoppe.
-At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 metres above sea level....
+We game drive out of Etosha and head into the Damaraland region to our destination - Spitzkoppe.
+At this mountain peak, you can see incredibly well-preserved bushmen paintings and spectacular rock formations reaching 1800 metres abov...

 Spitzkoppe - Swakopmund.
 On day 51 we drive to Swakopmund, a German colonial town located on Namibia's famous Skeleton Coast.
-We'll be staying in simple dormitory accommodation in Swakopmund, rather than camping.
-The rest of day 52 and the following day are free ...
+The rest of day 51 and the following day are free for you to explore Swakopmund as you see fit.
+Wander around the town and indulge in the rela...

-This morning we head back into Namib-Naukluft National Park, arriving at the desert's most famous landmark - Dune 45.
-This towering sand dune is more than 300 metres high - you are welcome to try to climb the dune if you are up to it!
-Journeying deeper into the par...
+Solitaire Area - Namib Naukluft National Park - Sesriem Area.
+This morning we head into Namib-Naukluft National Park, arriving at the desert's most famous landmark - Dune 45.
+This towering sand dune is more than 300 metres high - you are welcome to try to climb the du...

-Namib-Naukluft National Park - Fish River Canyon.
+Sesriem Area - Fish River Canyon.
 If you thought Sesriem Canyon was impressive, you're in for a treat today!
 It's a long drive south through desert scenery to reach Fish River Canyon, second only in size to the Grand Canyon in the USA.
-More than 500 me...
+More than 500 metres deep and sc...

-Orange River - Cederberg (South Africa).
+Gariep (Orange) River - Cederberg Region (South Africa).
 Crossing the border this morning we enter the seventh and final country of our adventure: South Africa.
-Driving south through the Namaqualand region, we will be treated to the sight of beautiful wildflowers if travelling in spr...
+Driving south through the Namaqualand region, we will be treated to the sight of beautiful wildflowers if t...

 Want a tailor-made trip instead?